 Insurance Benefits: These can take the form of health, dental, vision, disability, and life insurance.
-These benefits can be costly so most small businesses don’t offer them until they reach 50 or more employees, at which time offering health insurance is mandated by law.
+These benefits can be costly so some small businesses don’t offer them until they reach 50 or more employees, at which point offering health insurance is mandated by law.

-Retirement Benefits: This is a low cost and simple benefit that businesses both large and small often offer their employees.
+Retirement Benefits: This is a low cost and simple benefit that businesses both large and small typically offer their employees.

-Other Benefits: Paid time off, vacation time, transportation discounts, and other similar benefits are other forms of indirect compensation that can be used to attract and retain valuable employees.
+Other Benefits: Paid time off, vacation time, transportation discounts, and other similar benefits are other forms of indirect compensation that can attract and retain valuable employees.

 Incentives: Indirect incentives can be anything from a company-paid cell phone to the use of a company car.

-Equity-Based Programs: A sophisticated method of compensation is an equity-based program where an employee is tied to a company via a percentage of ownership.
+Equity-Based Programs: A more complex form of compensation is an equity-based program where an employee is tied to a company via a percentage of ownership.